 Graduate students have the option of registering for graduate courses with a P (Pass) - F (Fail) option.
 Except for thesis courses and certain internships, Pass grades may not be counted toward a graduate degree.
 Graduate students may change from regular letter grading to Pass-Fail, or vice versa, up to the last day for adding courses.
 Students must notify the instructor in writing of this decision.
 For graduate credit courses, only "C" quality or better work will earn the grade of "P."

 Appeals of grades must first be made to the instructor.
 If the instructor's decision is not satisfactory, the student may appeal, in writing, to the instructor's Department Head and the instructor's Academic Dean.
-The Department Head (or the GraduateCoordinator for Nursing students) will render a decision within ten working days.
-If the decision of the Department Head (or the Graduate Coordinator for Nursing Students) is not satisfactory, the student may appeal, in writing, to the instructor's Academic Dean, with copies to the instructor and Department Head (or the Graduate Coordinator for Nursing students).
+The Department Head will render a decision within ten working days.
+If the decision of the Department Head is not satisfactory, the student may appeal, in writing, to the instructor's Academic Dean, with copies to the instructor and Department Head.
 The Dean will render a decision within ten working days.
 The decision of the Dean is final.

 Graduate students whose semester or term GPA and/or cumulative GPA in graduate courses falls below 3.0 shall be placed on probation.
 During their next semester or term of enrollment in Graduate School, students on probation must achieve a minimum 3.0 GPA for that semester/term and may not register for any courses on a Pass-Fail basis.
 Students will remain in Probation status as long as their cumulative GPA remains below 3.0.

 Students whose semester or term GPA falls below 3.0 for two semesters of enrollment, including summers, will be suspended from Graduate School.
 Students suspended for the first time may not enroll in Graduate School for at least one semester following notification of Suspension status.